 \subsection{Dataflow with task-level deployment}

 Systems that belong to this class deploy tasks on activation, when their input data becomes available.
-Tasks store intermediate results on a persistent data bus, which enables to selectively restart them individually in the case of failure.
+Tasks store intermediate results on a persistent data bus, which enables to selectively restart them in the case of failure.
 This approach is best suited for long running batch jobs and was pioneered in the MapReduce batch processing system~\cite{dean:CACM:2008:mapreduce}.
 It has been widely adopted in various extensions and generalizations.
 HaLoop optimizes iterative computations by caching loop-invariant data and by co-locating tasks that reuse the same data across iterations~\cite{bu:VLDB:2010:HaLoop}.
 Dryad~\cite{isard:EuroSys:2007:Dryad} generalizes the programming model to express arbitrary dataflow plans and enables developers to flexibly select the concrete channels (data bus in our model) that implement the communication between tasks.
 CIEL~\cite{murray:NSDI:2011:CIEL} extends the dataflow model of Dryad by allowing tasks to create other tasks dynamically, based on the results of their computation.
 Spark is the most popular system of this class~\cite{zaharia:CACM:2016:spark}: it inherits the dataflow model of Dryad and supports iterative execution and data caching like HaLoop.
-Spark Streaming~\cite{zaharia:SOSP:2013:Discretized_Streams} implements streaming computations on top of Spark by splitting the input stream into small batches and by running the same jobs for each batch.
+Spark Streaming~\cite{zaharia:SOSP:2013:Discretized_Streams} implements streaming computations on top of Spark by splitting the input stream into small batches and by running the same job for each batch.